 by Mike Ratliff

-James, a servant of God and of the Lord Jesus Christ, To the twelve tribes in the Dispersion: Greetings.
-Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
-And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.
-(James 1:1-4 ESV)
+2 Consider it all joy, my brethren, when you encounter various trials, 3 knowing that the testing of your faith produces endurance.
+4 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.
+James 1:1-4 (NASB)

-While the emergents and other forms of relativistic Christianity attempt to refocus Christians to this present age, we are clearly taught throughout the New Testament that what awaits us after we leave this life is that for which we should really be preparing.
+Wokeism which is made up of Critical Race Theory and Intersectionality are focused on the here and now, the temporal.
+It is focused on restructuring Christianity and society by first tearing it down and then starting over.
+It claims to be Christian, but is nothing more than another form of relativistic Christianity, which attempts to refocus Christians to this present age.
+However, we are clearly taught throughout the New Testament that what awaits us after we leave this life is that for which we should really be preparing.
 In the world, we will have tribulation (θλιψιν) (John 16:33). Θλιψιν symbolically means grievous affliction or distress that applies pressure or burden upon the spirit. Θλιψιν is used to give the picture of one being crushed.
 At the same time we are given these warnings about our life here as resident aliens, we are also given encouragement beyond measure.

-Blessed be the God and Father of our Lord Jesus Christ!
-According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.
-(1 Peter 1:3-5 ESV)
+3 Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, 4 to obtain an inheritance which is imperishable and undefiled and will not fade away, reserved in heaven for you, 5 who are protected by the power of God through faith for a salvation ready to be revealed in the last time.
+1 Peter 1:3-5 (NASB)

 Peter rejoices and invites us to join him in worshipping the God and Father of our Lord Jesus Christ!
 Why?
-Here is a direct word-for-word translation of v3b, “By the much of him mercy having given birth again us into hope living through standing up of Jesus Christ from the dead…” No matter how you say it, all of us truly in Christ are blessed beyond measure with this hope we have in Christ, which was made ours according to the mercy of God.
+Here is my translation of v3, “Blessed be the God and Father of our Lord Jesus Christ, the one according to His great mercy having regenerated us to a living hope through the resurrection of Jesus Christ from the dead.”
+No matter how you say it, all of us truly in Christ are blessed beyond measure with this hope we have in Christ, which was made ours according to the mercy of God.
 Our Lord’s resurrection means that our redemption through His death on the Cross was sufficient to atone for our sins.
 He, being the first born of this resurrection, has given us this same inheritance, which is imperishable, undefiled, and unfading.
 It awaits us in Heaven.
 The name of this blog is “Possessing the Treasure” and I gave it this name referring to this very thing.
 God is guarding our inheritance and no one can separate us from Him and His promises to us.
 What a blessing!

-In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, so that the tested genuineness of your faith–more precious than gold that perishes though it is tested by fire–may be found to result in praise and glory and honor at the revelation of Jesus Christ.
-(1 Peter 1:6-7 ESV)
+6 In this you greatly rejoice, even though now for a little while, if necessary, you have been distressed by various trials, 7 so that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ; 1 Peter 1:6-7 (NASB)

-6εν ω αγαλλιασθε ολιγον αρτι ει δεον λυπηθεντες εν ποικιλοις πειρασμοις 7ινα το δοκιμιον υμων της πιστεως πολυτιμοτερον χρυσιου του απολλυμενου δια πυρος δε δοκιμαζομενου ευρεθη εις επαινον και δοξαν και τιμην εν αποκαλυψει ιησου χριστου (1 Peter 1:6-7 WHNU)
+6 εν ω αγαλλιασθε ολιγον αρτι ει δεον εστιν λυπηθεντες εν ποικιλοις πειρασμοις 7 ινα το δοκιμιον υμων της πιστεως πολυ τιμιωτερον χρυσιου του απολλυμενου δια πυρος δε δοκιμαζομενου ευρεθη εις επαινον και τιμην και δοξαν εν αποκαλυψει ιησου χριστου 1 Peter 1:6-7 (Greek NT: Scrivener 1894 TR)

-The words ‘have been grieved’ in v6 is one Greek word λυπηθεντες.
-A form of this word is the most common word in the New Testament used to refer to sorrow and is the opposite of rejoicing.
+The words ‘have been distressed’ in v6 is one Greek verb λυπηθεντες the aorist tense, passive voice, participle, nominative, plural, masculine case of λυπέω (lypeō), which means, “make sorrowful, grieve, cause pain.”
+A form of λυπέω is the most common word in the New Testament used to refer to sorrow and is the opposite of rejoicing.
 Notice that we are to rejoice in our inheritance as we are made sorrowful in our circumstances in this God-hating world.
 How is this possible?
-Peter tells us that our grief and sorrow is only ‘for a little while,’ ολιγον.
+Peter tells us that our grief and sorrow is only ‘for a little while,’ ὀλίγον.
 The KJV renders this as ‘for a season.’
 If we compare this finite time we have in this life with what awaits us in eternity then we gain knowledge of the truth and wisdom is given to us by God so that we mature in the fires of our θλιψιν even to the point of λυπέω (sorrow).
 Why?
 God is deliberately taking His children through His own plan of faith refining that is symbolically given to us as a goldsmith or silversmith refining precious metals in a refiner’s fire.

 This is given to us Malachi 3:3 which gives us the picture of God sitting as a refiner and purifier of silver.
 The precious metal smith holds the metal to be refined in the hottest part of the fire in order to remove the dross or impurities in the raw metal.
 Only the hottest part of the fire works for this so the refiner deliberately puts the metal there and holds it there as long as it takes to remove the impurities.
 The reason he must sit and carefully observe the process is that if the metal is held too long in the fire it would be destroyed.
 So, the time of refinement is set.
 How does the refiner know when the impurities are gone and the metal is ready to be removed from the fire?
 It is ready when the refiner can see his own image in the reflection from the now pure metal.